krivenko/libcommute/doc/index.rst

   specialize the structure ``scalar_traits<S>`` for that type).

-* User-defined commutation/anticommutation operator algebras can be added via inheritance from the abstract :cpp:class:`generator` base class.
+* User-defined commutation/anticommutation operator algebras can be added via inheritance from the abstract base class :cpp:class:`libcommute::generator`.

 * The common shorthand notation :math:`\pm \text{H.c.}` is supported in the expressions (credits to